 December 2, 1927: The Carters’ “The Storms Are on the Ocean”/”Single Girl, Married Girl” is released, along with another record from Alfred G. Karnes.

-January 20, 1928: The Carters’ “Bury Me Under the Weeping Willow”/”Little Log Cabin by the Sea” are released.
+January 20, 1928: The Carters’ “Bury Me Under the Weeping Willow”/”Little Log Cabin by the Sea” is released.

 May 9-10, 1928: The Carter Family journeys to Camden for its second recording session.
 Peer, who has been pleased with the sales of “The Storms Are on the Ocean”/”Single Girl, Married Girl,” is impressed anew by the Carters’ professionalism and their immaculate preparation.
 In a day and a half, they knock out 12 songs—enough for a modern album.
 Among the songs they record are “Keep on the Sunny Side,” “Anchored in Love” and “Wildwood Flower,” and their career takes off.